 In accordance with federal regulations, the State Rehabilitation Council (SRC) has been mandated to conduct annual surveys of consumer satisfaction since 1995.
 In Massachusetts, this is a consumer-led, cooperative effort between the MRC staff and consumers on the SRC Committee for Consumer Satisfaction.

-Over the past eight years, this collaboration has led to the creation and distribution of a survey methodology and questionnaire, followed by a careful analysis of the results and production of a final report.
+This collaboration has led to the creation, fine tuning and distribution of a survey methodology and questionnaire, followed by a careful analysis of the results and production of a final report.
 Some consumer members' duties were compensated through the MRC Consumer Involvement Program's Individual Consumer Consultant (ICC) budget.

-The Committee met twice at the MRC administrative offices in Boston.
+The Committee meets at the MRC administrative offices in Boston.

 SRC-Joint Committee on the State Plan and Interagency Relations